mark-archer/hostlang/README.md

     ; fields with no defaults are set to `undefined` which is usually considered an invalid state new Person

-    ; create a new object of type Person with the name set to "Blair" new Person name="Blair"
+    ; create a new object of type Person with the name and age fields set new Person name="Blair" age="youthful"
-    ; unnamed values that are passed in to `new` are assigned to fields by order ; so this is equivalent to the previous statement new Person "Blair"
+    ; unnamed values that are passed in to `new` are assigned to fields by order ; so this is equivalent to the previous statement new Person "Blair" "youthful"

 ### todo: more clarification on functions